BooleanJulien/dsci532ia2/README.md

-# How to deploy a Dash-R app to Heroku
+# Practice Deployment of Dash-R app to Heroku

 This repo contains the individual assignment 2 for DSCI 532 for Julien Gordon The deployed app is hosted here https://dsci532ia2junigo.herokuapp.com/.